stevetng/recipe_app2/README.md

 ## Overview
 Create a recipe management application that allows users to view, search, and organize recipes.
 This exercise tests your ability to build a full-stack web application with a focus on data relationships and user experience.

+## Tips
+- Use whatever frameworks/tools you're most comfortable with
+- Focus on creating a working MVP before adding advanced features
+- Be sure to document any assumptions or known limitations
+- Test your application with different scenarios

 ## Setup Instructions
-1. Clone this repository to your local machine
-2. Install dependencies and start both servers:

 #### Backend setup
 ```
 cd backend
 npm install
-npm run dev # Starts expressserver on port 8080
+npm run dev # Starts express server on port 8080
 ```

 #### Frontend setup